 In the file, place each key-value pair on its own line with no delimiter.
 Give the file the same name as its corresponding connector, but with a “.properties” filename extension.
 For example, the PROPERTIES file for the SAP HANA connector would be “saphana.properties”.

-For Tableau Desktop, place PROPERTIES files in this folder:
+For Tableau Desktop, place PROPERTIES files in this directory:

 My Tableau Repository/Datasources

-To enable a PROPERTIES file for Tableau Server, place it in this folder for each Server node:
+To enable a PROPERTIES file for Tableau Server, place it in this directory for each Server node:

-Once you save the file to the correct location, the properties will be applied to all JDBC connections for that same data source type.
+After you save the file to the correct location, the properties are applied to all JDBC connections for that same data source type.